vqmy-913/twitter-nlp-python/README.md

 This is a project for the STEM Leaders Program Spring '22 hosted by Real Skills Education.

-Team JDS w/ Cognizant - Chitrakshi, Noussayba, Shane and My
+Cognizant Team 1 - Chitrakshi, Noussayba, Shane and My

 **How To Get Started**